srImathE satakOpAya nama:

-Oh young kurugu who searches for prey in gardens which have abundance of water and who is pleasing to eyes! when you see emperumAn who has exclusive relationship with everyone to protect them and who with great desire himself removes the hurdles and fulfills the desires of the (people in the) worlds without them expecting so, you give him the message taken from me who is with tearful eyes. nArAyaNan indicates antharyAmithvam (being the in-dwelling super-soul of everyone) and samudhrasAyithvam (lying down in the causal ocean).
+Oh young kurugu who searches for prey in gardens which have abundance of water and who is pleasing to eyes!
+When you see emperumAn who has exclusive relationship with everyone to protect everyone and who with great desire himself removes the hurdles and fulfills the desires of the (people in the) worlds without their expecting so, you give him the message taken from me who is with tearful eyes. nArAyaNan indicates antharyAmithvam (being the in-dwelling super-soul of everyone) and samudhrasAyithvam (lying down in the causal ocean).
 As said in thiruvAimozhi 8.10.3 “siRu mA manisar” (AchAryas with small form but great characteristics), AchAryas forms being small is highlighted.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

-AzhwAr says to some kurugus to inform emperumAn “bhagavAn who is most merciful, forgives the offenses of all jIvAthmAs, removes what is unfavourable for them and protect them in a friendly manner.
+AzhwAr says to some kurugus to inform emperumAn “bhagavAn who is most merciful, forgives the offenses of all jIvAthmAs, removes what is unfavourable for them and protects them in a friendly manner.
 Why can’t he forgive my mistakes and accept me and mingle with me?” and requests them to get the response from him.

 Highlights from nanjIyar‘s vyAkyAnam